dindin-abdulloh/dindin-abdulloh/README.md

 - 💼 Currently working as a full-stack developer.
 - 🌱 I enjoy learning new technologies and continuously improving my skills.
 - 👯 Interested in collaborating on open-source projects.
-- 📫 You can reach me via dindinabduloh.jbs@gmail.com for discussions or collaborations.
+- 📫 You can reach me via email dindinabduloh.jbs@gmail.com for discussions or collaborations.

 ## Education